5 Ways to Give Your Cat a Halloween That Won’t Make Them Hiss

-Most holidays seem to be comically ill suited to cats — take Fourth of July for instance — loud fireworks, large wafts of barbeque smoke, and a general sense of chaos in the air.
-While we’d all like for our furry family members to share in our enjoyment of the most spirited holidays, they’d likely prefer to sit the majority out, and Halloween is no exception.
-That’s why we’ve compiled some key safety tips to keep your cat out of harm’s way this October 31st.
+Most holidays seem to be the definition of your cat’s literal hell — take Fourth of July for instance — loud fireworks, large wafts of barbecue smoke, and a general sense of chaos in the air.
+Cats would likely prefer to sit at home thinking about all the Christmas tree ornaments they’ll break than actually participate in a holiday, and Halloween is no exception.
+That’s why we’ve compiled some key safety tips to keep your cat out of harm’s way this October 31.

-Many cats are sensitive to noise and hearing children shout “trick or treat” at full volume right outside their home may generate a stress response.
-Loud music from a Halloween party and motion sensor decorations may also frighten cats and lead to erratic behaviors.
-If your cat is scared, they may search for new places to hide or deem their litter box an insecure location, causing them to find new places to do their business.
-This is not the chocolate-colored stain you’d expect to be cleaning up on Halloween — and it doesn’t have to be.
+Many cats are sensitive to noise, and hearing children shout “trick or treat” at full volume right outside their home may generate a stress response.
+Loud music from a Halloween party and motion-sensor decorations may also frighten cats and lead to erratic behaviors.
+If your cat is scared, they may search for new places to hide or deem their litter box an insecure location, which will cause them to find new places to do their business.
+This is not the kind of chocolate-colored stain you’d expect to be cleaning up on Halloween — and it doesn’t have to be.

 Save yourself and your cat a lot of aggravation by placing them in a quiet area and checking up on them periodically, especially if you’re having a party with more than a handful of people.
-Some attendees may not have experience interacting with cats under stress, so it’s best not to risk any unforeseen incidents.
+Some attendees may not have experience interacting with stressed-out cats, so it’s best not to risk any unforeseen incidents.

 To ensure their total comfort, look for signs of distress in your pet and remove the costume immediately if your cat does anything that resembles stress, frustration, or irritation.
 Make sure the costume doesn’t inhibit any of their senses and that they can easily move around and go to the bathroom.
-Lastly, never leave the costume on your pet unsupervised.
+Lastly, never leave your costumed pet unsupervised.

-If you’ve checked all of these boxes and your cat still allows you to snap a few pictures, we like to say congratulations and ask that we have a DNA test proving their species.
+If you’ve checked all of these boxes, and your cat still allows you to snap a few pictures, congratulations; your cat is a weirdo.

-So, you’ve gone to great lengths to ensure your cat has a pleasant Halloween.
+You’ve gone to great lengths to ensure your cat has a pleasant Halloween.
 While we fully subscribe to the belief that our pets come first, we can also spare some time to protect ourselves this Halloween.
-Jack O’Lanterns are a time honored tradition around Halloween time.
+Jack O’Lanterns are a time-honored tradition around Halloween time.
 What is the tradition based on?
 Unclear.
 Will we be carving pumpkins and placing candles inside without this knowledge?
 Absolutely.

-However, this decor might appear as a fun new toy for your cat to investigate, which can be dangerous for not only your pet and their flammable fur, but for the safety of your entire household.
-Pets are responsible for more than 500 home fires every year so it’s best to keep candles dimmed unless pets are entirely supervised.
+However, this decor might appear as a fun new toy for your cat to investigate, which can be dangerous for not only your pet and their flammable fur but for the safety of your entire household.
+According to the National Fire Protections Association, pets are responsible for more than 750 accidental home fires every year, so it’s best to keep candles dimmed unless pets are entirely supervised.